TeamAmeriFrance/CreativeConcoctions/thoughts.md

 Strong Swimming | Swim Boost | Basically a backport of the 1.8 enchantment.
 Hell Eyes | Combat | Hurts any mob/entity you're looking at.
 Ghostwalk Ale | Ethereal Shift | Allows the imbiber to pass through enemies and entities without taking damage.
 Also makes the user immune to suffocation damage for a short period of time.
 However when applied, a greyscale filter is given to the player and they cannot interact with most blocks or give damage.
+Vitality | Regeneration | Grants the user health regeneration.
+Pick-Me-Up Potion | Instant Health | Instantly heals the user.
+Put-Me-Down Potion | Instant Damage | Instantly damages the user.
+Concoction (p)| Poison | Poisons the user.
+As a reference to Runescape, the name has (p) on it.
+Add a `+` for each level of potency.
+Venomous Vigor | Regeneration | Grants the user very strong Regeneration, but slightly poisons the user afterwards.
+Meant to get you out of a sticky situation, but not as a "go-to" potion.

 ##Alchemy
 We'll see later!